Iris Morales: The Young Lords

 The Chicago-based Young Lords, a leftist group of Puerto Rican youth activists inspired by the Black Panthers, established a branch in New York in 1969.
 Morales joined the group that year, after meeting Young Lords founder José Cha Cha Jiménez at a conference in Denver.

 Her work as a leader in the Young Lords spanned five years in the 1960s and 1970s.
 She served as deputy minister of education and co-founder of its Women's Caucus.
 Morales served as minister of information for a period.
 Morales resigned from the Young Lords, which was struggling with infighting and targeted by the FBI's COINTELPRO program, in 1975.
 The party effectively disbanded the following year.

-Her contributions to the Young Lords Party was representative of her socialist and internationalist views that precedent Puerto Rican History.

-Feminist Movement Contributions
+Feminist movement

-Morales worked to create a second revolution within The Young Lord's Party.
-Her engagement in the feminist movement was astute, as she worked to deconstruct the patriarchal sexism that followed women at the beginning of their journey in the Young Lords Party.
+Morales worked to create a second revolution within The Young Lord's Party, seeking to deconstruct the patriarchal sexism that followed women at the beginning of their journey in the Young Lords Party.

-She along with other women of the Young Lords party disputed the machista values outlined in the 13 point program written and published by the Young Lords male members that ultimately supported machista views, pointing out the duality of their statements to that of the initiatives of The Young Lords Party.
+She along with other women of the Young Lords party disputed the machista values outlined in the 13-point program written and published by the Young Lords male members that ultimately supported machista views, pointing out the duality of their statements to that of the initiatives of The Young Lords Party.

 Morales worked on political education and literacy efforts, as well as attempting to change the machista culture of the organization.
 She advocated for women's inclusion in leadership and helped co-found the Women's Union and its corresponding publication, La Luchadora.
 Her work on women's representation in the Young Lords paved the way for the organization's pioneering lesbian and gay caucus.
+On November 11, 1970, Iris Morales along with Denise Oliver, Nydia Mercado, and Lulu Carreras, were highlighted an article in The New York Times.
+This feature was the first documentation and acknowledgment of women's involvement in the movement in the mainstream media.